A New Connective in Natural Deduction, and its Application to Quantum Computing: Intuitionistic propositional logic with O

+The $\alpha$-equivalence relation and the free and bound variables of a proof-term are defined as usual.
+Proof-terms are defined modulo $\alpha$-equivalence.
+A proof-term is closed if it contains no free variables.
+We write $(u/x)t$ for the substitution of $u$ for $x$ in $t$.

-The typing rules of the $\odot$-calculus are given in Figure \ref{figtypingrules} and its reduction rules in Figure \ref{figreductionrules}.
-The reduction relation is defined as usual as the smallest contextual relation that contains $\sigma l \longrightarrow \sigma r$, for all rules $l \longrightarrow r$ and substitutions $\sigma$.
+The typing rules of the $\odot$-calculus are given in Figure~\ref{figtypingrules} and its reduction rules in Figure~\ref{figureductionrules}, they are the expression on proof-terms of the reduction rules presented above.
+An instance of the second rule of Figure~\ref{figureductionrules} is and an instance of the third is